W

 Common Health Issues

 The Wire Fox Terrier is a very healthy dog with a life expectancy of 12 to 15 years.
 Nevertheless, no breed is completely free of health complications.
 This breed is prone to deafness, cataracts, epilepsy, heart disease, cancer (the leading cause of death in older dogs), hip dysplasia (a loose hip joint), Legg-Perthes disease (a deformed hip joint resulting from poor blood flow), lens luxation (a deformed ligament that holds the lens in place), and some degenerative neurological diseases.
 Good breeders should ideally try to minimize the chances that some of these problems (particularly serious genetic disorders) ever arise in the first place, but there is always a chance some will slip through.
-To sum up the most common health problems:
+To sum up, the most common health problems are:

 • Deafness